 Understanding your rights is empowering.
 You have the right to be free from sexual harassment in the workplace; no one should have to endure sexual harassment.
 To that end, you should obtain a copy of your employer’s sexual harassment policy so that you know the proper process and procedure to address the issue.
 In general, you will want to file a claim to the appropriate person within the company, usually a representative in Human Resources.
 If your complaint is not addressed, you may also want to consider filing a claim with the California Department of Fair Housing and Employment.

-Most importantly, you should reach out to a knowledgeable and experienced sexual harassment attorney for advice on how to proceed forward in your claim.
+Most importantly, you should reach out to a knowledgeable and experienced sexual harassment attorney for advice on how to move forward with your claim.
 Even after bravely coming forward with your claim, you should expect a vigorous response and defense by the harasser.
-With an experienced sexual harassment attorney fighting for you on your side, you can rest assured that your rights will be protected and that the harasser will be held accountable for their actions.
+With an experienced sexual harassment attorney fighting for you on your side, you can rest assured that your rights will be protected and that the harasser will be held accountable for his/her actions.

 If you have recently been affected by an unlawful employment action, you may have been sitting on a computer searching for the best employment lawyer near me, or top employment attorneys near me.
 This means you have come to a point where you can no longer be silent and you know that your employer has acted wrongfully.
 What do you do next?
 How do you choose the right lawyer for your case?